Professional wrestling may not be considered a ‘genuine’ sport, but it is certainly a genuine industry that racks up billions of dollars every year.

-Although professional wrestling is not a ‘genuine’ sport it is still a fascinating industry.
+Although professional wrestling is not considered a ‘genuine’ sport, it is still a fascinating industry.
 If you overlook the image and reputation that the professional wrestling industry has then you will discover many potential news and feature angles for mainstream journalism.
 This could be marketing, death of wrestlers under 40, drug abuse, legal issues and even trips down memory lane.

 Many media outlets wrongly think professional wrestling is beneath them.

 Over the years I have been lucky enough to have various pieces of work published in mainstream magazines.

 Total Wrestling magazine